blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-introduction.md

 ### Locality

-Currently, Angular relies on *global compilation*{: .italic-red-text}, the compilation process requires a global static analysis of the entire application to combine different compilation outputs (application, libraries from the monorepo and libraries from npm) before emitting the bundle.
+Currently Angular relies on *global compilation*{: .italic-red-text}.
+The compilation process requires a global static analysis of the entire application to combine different compilation outputs (application, libraries from the monorepo and libraries from npm) before emitting the bundle.
 Moreover it is really complex to combine AOT libraries into a JIT application.

 **Tip**
 The compiler should use only information provided by component decorator and its class and nothing else.
 This simplifies the overall compilation process, no more `component.metadata.json` and `component.ngfactory.json` that requires complex management in the compilation pipeline.